chinamike65/hugo-tuolesi/content/book1/book1en.md

 If a hundred people recite it a hundred times together, it counts as 10,000 times, that is, everyone has recited it 10,000 times.

-Therefore, if we practice together, we will quickly complete the Heart Sutra 10,000 times.
+Therefore, if we practice together in a group, we will quickly complete the Heart Sutra 10,000 times.

 After reciting the Heart Sutra 10,000 times, many obstacles will be removed.

 Those of us who are just beginning to practice, start by reciting the Heart Sutra.

-The more you recite the Heart Sutra, obstacles will be removed, and the path of cultivation will be smooth and flowing.
+The more you recite the Heart Sutra, the more obstacles will be removed, and the path of cultivation will be smooth and flowing.
 This is the first requirement of cultivation, and it cannot be skipped.

 After reciting the Heart Sutra 10,000 times, we began to practice the Four Preliminaries.